 - Starch - use potato, cornstarch, tapioca, or arrowroot starch.
 You can also use a combination of starches in this recipe!

-- Psyllium husk - I recommend using whole husks.
-I can't guarantee the same results with psyllium powder!
+- Psyllium husk - I recommend using whole husks, although psyllium powder can be used, too.

 - Vinegar - I use apple cider vinegar.
 It is meant to help the yeast activate better!